tsgates/www-feast17/tutorial-adaptive-streaming.md

 ### Call For Participation

 Universal media access is now a reality.
 We can generate, distribute, share and consume any media content, anywhere, anytime and with/on any device.
 A major technical breakthrough was the adaptive streaming over HTTP resulting in the standardization of MPEG-DASH, which is now successfully deployed in HTML5 environments thanks to corresponding media source extensions (MSE).
 The next big thing in adaptive media streaming is virtual reality applications and, specifically, omnidirectional (360°) media streaming, which is currently built on top of the existing adaptive streaming ecosystems.

+Unlike most of its counterparts that offer mostly theoretic content, this tutorial will focus on practical matters such as the existing products and solutions that are being used by millions of users around the globe and the new developing technologies that will be used by even more users in a few years.

 ### Presenters